 Our hiding places diminished ...we turned to hope... but she has fled...

-Resident Evil 6 — the ninth main installment of the Resident Evil franchise, released for the PlayStation 3 and Xbox 360 in 2012, and the PC version seeing the light of day in late March 2013 — features multiple campaigns with their own controllable characters, unique settings, gameplay styles, and tones.
-The partner system from Resident Evil 5 also returns, and Capcom included additional multiplayer options to boot.Fifteen years after the Raccoon City Incident, President Adam Benford prepares to reveal everything about said incident to the public — but soon after Leon S. Kennedy arrives in Tall Oaks to discuss the reveal, he finds the President transformed into a zombie.
-Leon kills the President to save Helena Harper, a Secret Service agent who has a few secrets to hide, and the pair work to escape Tall Oaks and discover the source of this latest viral outbreak.Halfway around the world, BSAA agent Chris Redfield and his sidekick Piers Nivans arrive in the coastal Chinese city of Lanshiang to help suppress another bioterrorist threat.
-Along the way, they encounter the elusive Ada Wong — who has an agenda all her own — as well as a few new surprises.
-As the city becomes overrun with zombies and the global threat of the newly-discovered C-Virus becomes clearer, however, Chris has to decide who to trust in order to help save humanity.Alongside Chris' and Leon's stories, a third story follows mercenary-for-hire (and series newcomer) Jake Muller as he teams up with Sherry Birkin.
-Jake is the illegitimate son of the late Albert Wesker, and his blood may be the key to stopping the C-Virus.All three stories converge together as Chris, Leon, and Jake all work together to stop the parties responsible for the C-Virus outbreak and save the world... but are their efforts already in vain?After clearing all three main scenarios (or just one of them with a patch), a fourth scenario — Ada's — unlocks.
+Resident Evil 6 — the ninth main installment of the Resident Evil franchise, released for the PlayStation 3 and Xbox 360 in 2012 and the PC in 2013 — features multiple campaigns with their own controllable characters, unique settings, gameplay styles, and tones.
+The partner system from Resident Evil 5 also returns, and Capcom included additional multiplayer options to boot.Fifteen years after the Raccoon City Incident, President Adam Benford prepares to reveal everything about said incident to the public — but after Leon S. Kennedy arrives in Tall Oaks to discuss the reveal, he finds the President transformed into a zombie.
+Leon kills the President to save Helena Harper, a Secret Service agent who has a few secrets to hide; the duo then teams up to escape Tall Oaks and discover the source of this new viral outbreak.Halfway around the world, BSAA agent Chris Redfield and his sidekick Piers Nivans arrive in the coastal Chinese city of Lanshiang to help suppress a bioterrorist threat.
+Along the way, they encounter the elusive Ada Wong — who has an agenda all her own, natch — as well as a few new surprises.
+As the city becomes overrun with zombies and the global threat of the newly-discovered C-Virus becomes clearer, Chris has to decide who to trust in order to help save humanity.Alongside Chris' and Leon's stories, a third story follows mercenary-for-hire (and series newcomer) Jake Muller as he teams up with Sherry Birkin.
+As the illegitimate son of the late Albert Wesker, Jake's blood may hold the key to stopping the C-Virus.All three stories converge together as Chris, Leon, and Jake try to stop the parties responsible for the C-Virus outbreak and save the world — but has the world already been lost?After clearing all three main scenarios (or just one of them with a patch), a fourth scenario — Ada's — unlocks.

 Resident Evil 6 contains examples of the following tropes: